traitecoevo/austraits.org/content/authors/Dun/_index.md

 ### Biography

-Gary is working to improve the code for building the database.
-He is also involved with building and maintaining the AusTraits website.
+Lily is working to expand floral traits and establish a Minimum Trait Set for use in AusTraits.